50+ Common (& Not So Common) Literary Devices for 2024

 1. Alliteration

 Some super sentences supply stunning samples of alliteration, such as this one.
-In other words, an alliteration is a literary device that features a series of words in swift succession, all starting with the same letter.
+In other words, an alliteration is a literary device that features a series of successive phrases, all starting with the same letter.

 Graceful and clever use of alliteration (not, ahem, like the example above) can create a pleasant musicality to writing.
-Even a simple use of alliteration like “great gifts for writers” or “words that pack a punch” can add heft to your writing.
+Even a simple use of alliteration like “pack a punch” can add heft to your writing.

 But note: Alliterations are a special example of consonance, which means they must use words that start with consonant sounds.
 Repeated vowel sounds are known as assonance.